Our Many Marys

 A Month-Long Tribute: "Our Many Marys" Display

 As May is traditionally the month dedicated to Mary, we encourage all parishioners to participate in a special display throughout the month.
 We invite you to bring your cherished pictures, statues, artifacts, icons, portraits, and other artistic representations of the Blessed Virgin Mary to the church.
 These items will be placed in a carefully arranged display around the image of Our Lady of Guadalupe, located at the entrance to the Sanctuary.
-The display will be in place from May 3/4 through May 31/June 1.
+The display will be in place from May 2/3 through May 30/31.

 Please note that all items are brought in at your own risk.
 As a courtesy and precaution, please do not touch any other items when placing yours.
 Please do not handle any of the items on display after placing yours.
-Note that Community Exchange Commission members may relocate items throughout the month of May to feature different pieces.
-The display will remain in place until the weekend of May 31/June 1.
+Note that Community Sharing Commission members may relocate items throughout the month of May to feature different pieces.
+The display will remain in place until the weekend of May 30/31.
 Our dedicated Community Sharing volunteers will be present before and after Masses that weekend to ensure each item is safely returned to its rightful owner.
 We understand the sentimental value these items may hold, and we are committed to treating your treasured items with the utmost care and respect for the duration of the display.
 We appreciate your cooperation in maintaining the integrity of the display and ensuring a smooth return process for everyone involved.
 Your understanding and adherence to these guidelines are greatly appreciated.

 What Image of Mary Do You Hold in Your Heart?